 The weight loss industry mirage

-When it comes to weight loss programs, some deliver on their promises, while others do not.
-“People need to be extra vigilant, especially with programs that offer major weight loss in a very short period of time, with little effort and almost no follow-up,” points out the specialist.
-Remember, if it seems too good to be true, it probably is.
+When it comes to weight loss programs, some can deliver the expected results, while others don't.
+"You have to be very careful, especially when it comes to programs that offer very significant weight loss quickly, without much effort or follow-up," says the specialist.
+The watchword?
+If it sounds too good to be true, it probably is.

-Professional support—the key to success?
+Professional support: the key to success?